Shop the best TV companies near you

 There are many devices, such as the Roku, that let you stream TV from a variety of sources.
-Like Netflix and Hulu streaming options, however, available content is limited.
+However, like Netflix and Hulu, available content is limited.
 Such devices are ideal for viewers who just watch a few TV series and On Demand movies.

 Cable service providers use a coaxial cable connection and a cable box, while satellite TV providers use a satellite dish to send the TV signal.
 With a satellite dish installed, satellite TV is available to most homes nationwide.
 Cable, on the other hand, is only available to homes connected to a cable network and may not be available in rural areas.

-Also known as high definition television, HDTV is a digital television display that provides high quality picture and sound.
-Standard definition television is usually broadcast in 480p, which is only half the video quality of HDTV.
-Most HDTV programming is broadcast between 720p and 1080i.
-The biggest difference between standard definition and high definition is the “film-like” grainy visual that HDTV erases.
-HDTV provides a clearer picture, smoother edges and brighter colors.
+Also known as high definition television, HDTV is a digital television display that provides high-quality picture and sound.
+Standard definition television is usually broadcast in 480p, while HDTV programming is broadcast between 720p and 1080i.
+Most TV providers include HDTV service and HD channels with their TV plans.

-Most providers offer discounts to customers who bundle TV and internet services together.
-Because of increased competition between TV and internet companies, service providers often give a discount for setting up all of your services through them rather than getting internet from one provider and TV from another.
-Use Allconnect to search for service bundle deals in your area.
+Most TV companies offer discounts to customers who bundle services together.
+Because of increased competition between internet and TV companies, providers often give a discount for setting up all of your services through them rather than getting internet from one provider and TV from another.

 Last updated on 07/24/19.